raghavSharmaCode/jupysql/doc/howto/etl.md

 ![syntax](../static/syntax-highlighting-working.png)

 ## Introduction
+In this short guide we will cover the basics of ETLs and Jupysql and how to perform ETLs through JupySQL and  scheduling a full ETL notebook via GitHub actions.

+#### But first, what is an ETL?

 `ETL` (Extract, Transform, Load) is a crucial process for data analytics and business intelligence.
 It involves extracting data from various sources, transforming it into a structured format,